Stamford Transportation Center

 Stamford station, officially known as the Stewart B. McKinney Transportation Center or the Stamford Transportation Center, is a major railroad station in the city of Stamford, Connecticut, serving passengers traveling on Metro-North Railroad's New Haven Line, and Amtrak's Northeast Corridor.
-In addition, it is also a major bus terminal for Peter Pan, and CTtransit buses.
+In addition, it is a major bus terminal for Peter Pan, and CTtransit buses.
 In 2018, the station averaged over 15,000 Metro-North boardings on weekdays, making it the second-busiest station on the network, behind Grand Central Terminal.
 Its official name honors politician Stewart McKinney.

 The split for the New Canaan Branch is just northeast of the station.
 Downtown Stamford is directly north of the station; the entrance to the station on the north side is marked by the Stamford Cone, a work of public sculpture situated at the top of Gateway Commons, while the South End is located directly south.

 Station layout

 The station has a 9-car-long side platform on the south side, a 10-car-long platform on the north side and two high-level 12-car-long island platforms.
 The main station concourse straddles the tracks of the Northeast Corridor, and contains the ticket booth, a passenger waiting area, and shops.
 Below the platform level is an MTA police station, other shops, a Peter Pan office and CT Transit Customer Information Center.
 Stairs and escalators lead to the platform level.
 On the south side of the station, across an access street, is a large parking garage connected to the concourse by one pedestrian bridge and directly connected to the east end of the platforms by a second bridge (both bridges connect to Level 4 of the garage).

 A bus station is located just to the north of the train station, underneath a large bridge carrying Interstate 95.
 Taxis pick up passengers at a stand on the south side of the station.
-A car rental agency is located southwest of the station building.
+A car-rental agency is located southwest of the station building.